Juanvvc/crypto/slides/13-bec.md

 ## Objectives of the investigation

-- Are we compromised, or is it the other side of the communications?
+- Are we compromised, or was it the other side of the communications?
 - When did the intrusion begin?
-- How long did the threat actor maintain access?
+- For how long did the threat actor maintain access?
 - What did the threat actor learned?
 - Is the actor still inside?
 - Is someone internal involved?
 - How to prevent future attacks?
-- Insurance: how is at fault?
+- Insurance: who is at fault?

 > These are only an introduction for this presentation.
 Check: https://raw.githubusercontent.com/PwC-IR/Business-Email-Compromise-Guide/main/PwC-Business_Email_Compromise-Guide.pdf